Premik/blender_rhubarb_lipsync_ng/README.md

   <summary> <b>As Legacy Addon</b> </summary>

-1. Go to the [releases page](https://github.com/Premik/blender_rhubarb_lipsync_ng/releases/latest) and download the `rhubarb_lipsync_ng<your_system>*.zip` file to your PC.
-For example: `rhubarb_lipsync_ng-Windows-1.5.4.zip` for Windows.

-2. Run Blender, go to the `Main menu/Edit/Preferences/Addons`.
+1. Run Blender, go to the `Main menu/Edit/Preferences/Addons`.
 Click the **Install** button (top right) and select the downloaded zip file (don't unzip the file).

 ![Install plugin](doc/img/PluginInstall.png)

-3. After a short moment, the plugin will install and show up. **Enable the plugin** by ticking the checkbox in front of the plugin name.
+2. After a short moment, the plugin will install and show up. **Enable the plugin** by ticking the checkbox in front of the plugin name.

-4. Verify the `rhubarb` executable is working by pressing the **Check rhubarb version** button.
+3. Verify the `rhubarb` executable is working by pressing the **Check rhubarb version** button.
 Note the plugin wraps the executable from the [rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync) project.

 ![Version check](doc/img/rhubarbVersion.gif)